 We shoot in pairs because the small moments matter as much as the big ones.
 We believe who we are matters as much as what we do; we will laugh with you and keep it real, always.

 What matters most to me is living a purposeful life.
 I want to look back when I'm 80 and feel like I made a difference, even a small one.
 It's why I love being a mum, and it's also why I feel so incredibly grateful to be a wedding photographer.
 I've been doing it for 13 years now after ditching a seemingly glam life as a TV reporter for One News.
 Telling stories was always something I loved to do, but it wasn't until my late 20s I realised I needed a camera to do this passion justice, not a pen.
 Now, after about 600 weddings (mostly in Hawke's Bay), I still get excited every time I pack my kit up and head out.
 Even though the event or venue is quite often the same, the people at the centre of it and the stories that have brought them together never are.
 Watching their joy and being responsible for documenting it makes me happy, and it's a buzz that continues as wedding photography and my skill and approach to it evolves over the years.

-I used to have a problem with the fact I don't do much outside of work other than hang out at the beach where we live with my family; husband, Brad and sons Edward (3) and James (1).
+I used to have a problem with the fact I don't do much outside of work other than hang out at the beach where we live with my family; husband, Brad (Turfrey…not Bradley.
+That would be weird) and sons Edward (4) and James (1).
 But then I realised that my work is my hobby; it's what I'd choose to do if I had some spare time.
-I'm stoked to be able to do what I do.

 Eva works with second shooter, Andrew Caldwell.
 You can read about him down below.

 Despite scientists saying it couldn't be done, Eva proved them wrong back in 2009 and produced a clone.

 Michelle was hiding behind the lens at the local cop shop - a specialist forensic photographer who knew a whole lot about shooting crime scenes but not so much about cataloguing happy ever after on a wedding day.